Concert Archives - World Chess Hall of Fame & Galleries

 The performance takes place at the World Chess Hall of Fame & Galleries, a unique Saint Louis museum and art gallery that offers an unforgettable atmosphere where strategic games meet sonic masterpieces.

-The Program: Collaboration, Craft, and Celebration
+The Program: A Soulful Holiday Celebration

-Thematic Connection: The Strategy of Song
+Thematic Connection: Harmony and Strategy

 Venue, Tickets, and Full Schedule